hmh2683/heatingroom.project/README.md

 #### 3. UART
-* UART handler and transfer function provided by STM32 are used
+* UART handler and transfer function provided by STM32 are used.
-* It is used to implement the printf function
+* It is used to implement the printf function.
 ```C
 extern UART_HandleTypeDef *huart1;